 Workshops and work spaces

-- Health, Education and Science Centre planned for 2021, creating cutting edge laboratories, new clinical training suites, dental laboratory, early year’s education facility and environmental science arena.
+- Health, Education and Science Centre, creating cutting edge laboratories, new clinical training suites, dental laboratory, early year’s education facility and environmental science arena.

 - Aerospace and advanced manufacturing Academy with leading edge CAD suite, industry standard materials and research lab including, large scale 3D printing, wind tunnel, materials testing rigs, gas turbine and electronics lab.